Humanyze: Research

-Humanyze's founders have published 50+ research articles.
+The founders have published research articles related to their work at Humanyze.
 One finding from the firm's research was that simple physical changes, such as having larger tables in a cafeteria, facilitated more interaction and collaboration among colleagues than smaller tables.
 Another finding emphasized the importance of group breaks and office spaces which facilitate such breaks as having an important effect on employee morale and efficacy.